aaziblim/spaceSphere-hangout/README.md

 ## Spheres (Audio Spaces) Architecture

-Spheres are live audio rooms tied to communities.
-They use **LiveKit SFU** for audio transport and **Django Channels** for real-time orb physics, emote bursts, and moderation events.
+Spheres are immersive 3D audio rooms tied to communities.
+They use **LiveKit SFU** for ultra-low latency audio transport and **React Three Fiber** for a premium spatial environment.

+### 3D Spatial Avatars (Spatial UI)
+The participant representation has been elevated to a "Spatial UI" standard:
+* **The Persona**: Users are encapsulated in high-refraction glass orbs (refractive index 1.45) that bend the background nebula light.
+* **The Holographic Disc**: Profile images are suspended inside the glass as floating, rotating holographic planes.
+* **Stellar Aura**: Dynamic, audio-reactive particle systems (Point Clouds) that pulse and scale with the user's voice intensity.
+* **Physics Engine**: Native orb collisions and spatial positioning driven by Django Channels.

 ### Roles